johnbillion/wp-crontrol/docs/docs/how-to-use.md

 ### Step one: Adding the hook

-In the Tools → Cron Events admin panel, click on "Add New" and enter the details of the hook.
+In the Tools → Cron Events admin panel, click on "Add New Cron Event" and enter the details of the hook.
 You're best off using a hook name that conforms to normal PHP variable naming conventions.
 The event schedule is how often your hook will be executed.
 If you don't see a good interval, then add one first in the Settings → Cron Schedules admin panel.

 ### Step two: Writing the function